usert5432/vlne/doc/source/manuals/data.rst

-Since during the training of neural network the same batch of data is reused multiple times, the simplest way to speed up the training would be to cache generated data batches. `lstm_ee` package supports two kinds of caches -- RAM based cache and Disk based cache.
+Since during the training of neural network the same batch of data is reused multiple times, the simplest way to speed up the training would be to cache generated data batches. `vlne` package supports two kinds of caches -- RAM based cache and Disk based cache.

 The RAM based cache stores all generated data batches in RAM.
 This creates